-The Cambridge Dictionary defines culture as, “the way of life of a particular people, esp. as shown in their ordinary behavior and habits, their attitudes toward each other, and their moral and religious beliefs.”
+The Cambridge Dictionary defines culture as, “the way of life of a particular people, especially as shown in their ordinary behavior and habits, their attitudes toward each other, and their moral and religious beliefs.”

 There are a lot of people on this planet.
 In fact, there are over seven billion of us!
 We are spread across a place so big, that if a person could drive a car around the equator, they would travel over 24,900 miles.